alabsi91/reanimated-color-picker/readme.md

 ![panel1](https://github.com/alabsi91/reanimated-color-picker/blob/main/images/panel1.png?raw=true)

-- A square-shaped slider (adobe style) used for changing the color's brightness and saturation.
+- A square-shaped slider (adobe style) is used for changing the color's brightness and saturation.

 > **Note** you need to add [`<HueSlider />`](#small_orange_diamondhueslider-) alongside with it.